pyblosxom/pyblosxom/docs/comments.rst

 This chapter briefly walks you through installing the comments, trackback, pingback, and CommentAPI plugins.

-FIXME - September 27th, 2009 - I have no idea how accurate this is.
+FIXME - September 27th, 2009 - This needs to be updated.
+Srsly.

 Summary